bemxio/nfc-debug-reader/README.md

-# nfc-debug-reader
+# NFC Debug Reader
-A simple website made in raw HTML/CSS + JavaScript to read NFC tags and display messages (and their records) in a human-readable format.
+A simple website made to read data from an [NFC](https://en.wikipedia.org/wiki/Near-field_communication) tag in a human-readable format.

 ## Usage
 ### Online
-You can use the website at [nfc.bemxio.xyz](https://nfc.bemxio.xyz), if you just want to test it out.
+You can use the website at [nfc.bemxio.xyz](https://nfc.bemxio.xyz), hosted by GitHub Pages.

-### Locally
+### Local
-If you want to run it locally though, you will need a web server.
+If you want to host it locally, you will obviously need a web server.

-Because of the Web NFC API requiring HTTPS, you will need to use a certificate for the server.
-The easiest way to get one is to use [mkcert](https://mkcert.dev) to generate a certificate for `localhost`.
+Because of the Web NFC API requiring HTTPS, you'll also need to use a certificate for the server.
+The easiest way to get one is by using [mkcert](https://mkcert.dev) to generate a certificate for `localhost`.

-Once you have the certificate, there's a script written in Python, that will do the job of including the certificates and running the web server for you.
-Just run `python3 server.py`, and it should work at `https://127.0.0.1:8080`.
+Once you have the certificate, you can use the included Python script to run a web server with the provided certificates.
+Just ensure the constants in [`server.py`](server.py) are correct and then run `python server.py`.

 ## License
 This project is released into the public domain.
-Do what you want with it, as long as you don't hold me responsible for anything that happens :P
+Do what you want with it, as long as you don't hold me responsible for anything that happens.

-In case you really want to dive into the details, the license is available in the [`LICENSE`](LICENSE) file.

-## Contributing
 If you want to contribute, feel free to open a pull request.
 If you have any questions, feel free to open an issue.